bozhidarklouchek/slovcho/README.md

   - changes in consonants depending on articles, pronounciation and syntax
   - random changes in characters
   - changes in characters that result in real world errors (words that are present in the dictionary, but are invalid in the current context)
+- grammar errors: a dataset of grammar mistakes in Bulgarian that have been induced automatically on an originally correct dataset; the error types include:
+  - article errors,
+  - pronoun errors

 All of the datasets you can find uploaded in the [Google drive](https://drive.google.com/drive/folders/1c_cdidKvW-kMg51Q0-lHWNocDRIlYnTo?usp=sharing).